 Let’s check the Bulk Device Actions in Intune, aka Endpoint Manager.
+Also a lot of details on Intune Remote Actions.
 You can restart, rename, Sync, and perform more by using remote actions from the Intune portal.

 Intune gives admins the ability to run device actions remotely.
 The Bulk Devices Actions gives you the ability for the devices you manage, and lets you activate remote tasks on those devices.